Navigation

 Nothing really required, but Naramon is the obvious choice for the melee bonuses, including making it easier to keep a combo (which, like crit chance itself, now has other alternatives like [Rauta] and the dexterity arcanes.)

 Madurai is a valid choice just for buffed damage.
-There's Void Strike, and the passive buffs physical damage, so the whole "Impact will handle shields" thing works better.
+There's Void Strike, and the passive buffs to physical damage.

 Specific Situations

-• For dealing with your Lich/Sister, switch Corrosive out for its weakness.
-If you're lucky and it's weak to Cold or Magnetic, their shield certainly isn't going to last long, and either way their health will go fast.
-If it resists or is immune to Impact, maybe use a different weapon/strategy entirely so the shield isn't ridiculous.
+• For dealing with your Lich/Sister, just switch for its weakness.
 Heavy Blades have long enough range that you can [Swipe] at the Lich from farther away than it can grab you, just be careful to only use the first attack of your combos so you don't accidentally get closer.
 The first hit of the "hold forward while pressing the melee key" combo for Tempo Royale is excellent for this.
-If your frame is built tanky, or you're just using Rhino/[Rhino Prime] you can YOLO it and just spam your combos, as Iron Skin should save you from the lich's grab; I want to say spamming and losing the time on target during the grab animation is more efficient than poking it from further away, but I don't know for sure.
+If your frame is built tanky, or you're just using Rhino/[Rhino Prime] or something else with high survivability you can YOLO it and just spam your combos, as Iron Skin should save you from the lich's grab; I want to say spamming and losing the time on target during the grab animation is more efficient than poking it from further away, but I don't know for sure.